By Alyse Bacine

 Nervous System Regulation

-Research shows that the effects of child abandonment in adulthood often manifest as physiological dysregulation requiring direct intervention:
+Research shows that the long-term effects of childhood abandonment often manifest as physiological dysregulation requiring direct intervention:

-• Specific breathing techniques signaling safety to the body
+• Specific breath control therapy signaling safety to the body

 • Movement practices releasing trapped stress